ConnorLukan87/DirtyBit_puzzle_solving/README.md

 ## Central Plains Computer Science Conference (CCSC) 2023

-We are honored to announce that our team achieved a commendable 2nd place finish in the CCSC 2023 – a prestigious three-hour programming competition held in the Midwest.
+We are honored to announce that our team achieved a commendable 2nd place finish in the CCSC 2023 – a three-hour programming competition held in the Midwest.
 Demonstrating our expertise and teamwork, we successfully solved all five presented problems, culminating in a final score of 388.
 It's noteworthy to mention that the first-place team secured a score of 365.

 ## What's Next: ICPC.